JordanWu1997/Vim_Tmux_Config/README.md

 - [Plug-in] tmux-sidebar (nerdtree-like filetree for tmux)
 - [Plug-in] tmux-sessionist (make create/kill session ability easier to use)
 - [Plug-in] tmux-resurrect (save tmux layout, and restore after restart tmux)
-- [Plug-in] tmux-continuum (save program running in tmux, and restore after restart tmux)
+- [Plug-in] tmux-continuum (auto-save, auto-load for tmux-resurrect)
 - [Plug-in] vim-tmux-navigator (move between vim and tmux pane seamlessly)
 - [Plug-in] tmux-yank (share tmux clipboard with system clipboard)
-- [Plug-in] tmux-open (open tmux prompt context easily)
+- [Plug-in] tmux-open (open tmux context easily in tmux copy mode)

 ### Major Difference Between Customized and Original
-- Bindkey is remapped from "Ctrl+b" to "Ctrl+space"
+- Bindkey is remapped from "Ctrl+b" to "Ctrl+a", "Ctrl+Space"
 - Command related to pane and split is remapped to my vim-like keymapping to keep things consistent
-- Add new powerline theme to make press of bindkey more eye-catching
+- Add new statusline theme to make press of bindkey more eye-catching
-- Add clipboard sharing between vim and system
+- Add clipboard sharing between vim, system, and tmux

 ### Keymapping Sheet